sbalian/spindec/README.md

 Include the SpinDec/base.h header in your source and link with libspindec.

 The executable spindec-dsnsd has a --help option.
+See also "Getting Help" below.

 Example
 -------